jaaamessszzz/PlasmidWebApp/docs/Installation/index.rst

 -----------------------------------------

 To upload the web application source code to AWS, we will require a zip file containing the source code.
-Unfortunately, we will need to slightly modify the source from Github so that it is package correctly for Elastic Beanstalk.
+Unfortunately, we will need to slightly modify the source from Github so that it is packaged correctly for Elastic Beanstalk.

 Navigate to the unzipped web application source code directory in the command line.
 You should see the following when using the `ls -lha` command: